ghoople/art-builds-multiplayer/README.md

 "master" branch is deprecated - not sure if it can be deleted.

-"browser-only" branch is configured to work well with mobile or computer based browsers (Deployed at Heroku at https://art-builds.herokuapp.com/)
+"browser-only" branch is configured to work well with mobile or computer based browsers (Deployed on Heroku https://art-builds.herokuapp.com/)

 "oculus-vr" branch is configured to work with the Oculus Rift 2 headset and controllers only.
+(Deployed on Heroku https://art-builds-vr.herokuapp.com/

 I tried to combining these two, but there are issues with the camera rig needed for teleportation and WASD controllers for the keyboard.